Connect with us

 • Request a police report for official documentation.

-7.4 Accepting a Lowball Settlement from the Insurance Company
+7.4 Accepting a Low ball Settlement from the Insurance Company

 Quick justice payments usually represent only partial financial compensation from insurance providers.
 You need to evaluate the entire range of damages before you can accept a settlement amount from an insurance company that offers too little.